-By Dr. Rick Amato and Allison Bohlke
+By Dr. Amado and Alison Bohlke

 I noticed a couple emails recently that included apologies for uncharacteristic reactions from people.
 It got me wondering, what is “uncharacteristic” under these circumstances?
 What’s happening to me?
 What’s happening to us?
 What’s happening to all of us?